hyssostech/sketch-thru-plan-sdk-net/quickstart/README.md

     * A connection to the STP server is established and a form is displayed.
-    * If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
-* **NOTE**: STP's Speech component must be running on the same box as the app, with access to a working microphone
+    * If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall **NOTE**: STP's Speech component must be running on the same box as the app, with access to a working microphone
+ * Sketch and speak to create symbols
+ * Interpretation display
+    * STP analyzes sketches and speech and raises events with multiple alternate interpretations of what these represent as military symbols.
+Additional events can be used to provide user feedback, such as the audio collection state (on/off)
+    * The app displays the most likely interpretation on the map, and may show the alternates
+    * Individual samples add specific additional capabilities that illustrate STP aspects

 ## Entering symbols